Skip to main content

 {Article III A.2.; Article VIII C.1. a}

-When a new carrier’s flight attendants vote to affiliate with AFA-CWA, two transitional local council officers are appointed until a successor is elected.
-The term of office for the Transitional Local Council President and Secretary shall commence upon certification of the election results and expire upon certification of the election of regular Local Council Officers or three (3) years, whichever occurs first.
+When a new carrier’s Flight Attendants vote to affiliate with AFA-CWA, two transitional Local Council Officers are appointed until a successor is elected.
+The term of office for the Transitional Local Council President and Secretary shall commence upon certification of the election results and expire upon certification of the election of regular Local Council Officers, or three (3) years, whichever occurs first.

 After an initial contract is ratified the election process for regular officers will be initiated.